shirleywbi/CS330/cheatsheet.md

 _**Why not use a very deep tree?**_
 Although it will result in larger accuracy of the training data, it may result in overfitting and not apply to the test/deployment data.

+_**Why don't we need to scale?**_
+Because decision trees work with thresholds rather than absolute values, we don't need to scale.

+#### Random Forests

+Random forests are a collection of decision trees.
+For instance, `RandomForestClassifier` is an average of a bunch of random decision trees.

+- Each tree "votes" on the prediction, majority rules
+- Each tree (and split) is limited in the number of features it can look at
+- Each tree is training on a slightly different version of the dataset

+_**Available Hyperparameters**_
+These classifiers implement `predict_proba` so we can use something like ROC AUC.
+The probability scores come from the variation in the votes across trees, and other fancier sources.
+But, not all of them implement `class_weight`.

+##### Gradient Boosting Tree Classifier

+Gradient boosting tree-based classifiers are complicated random forests.
+Some examples are `XGBClassifier`, `LGBMClassifier`, `CatBoostClassifier`.

 ### Logistic Regression (Linear Classifier)

 Logistic Regression is a popular linear classifier that consists of input features, coefficients (weights) per feature, and bias or intercept.